01-edu/public/subjects/border_cross/README.md

 ### Instructions

-- Create the trait Vehicle with the model and year

-- In a border cross you want to keep a list of all the vehicles that are waiting to enter the country.
-You want to keep a waiting list of the vehicle but the vehicles can be of two types: Car or Truck
+At a border crossing, you want to keep a list of all the vehicles that are waiting to enter the country.
+You intend to keep a waiting list of the vehicles, but the vehicles can be one of two types: `Car` or `Truck`.

-- Create a function that receives a vector of structures that implements the Vehicle trait and returns all the models.
+Create a function that receives a vector of structures that implements the `Vehicle` trait, and returns all the models.

 With the following structure: